CCS-Lab/project_model_based_fmri/docs/source/index.rst

 1) Generate latent process signals by fitting computational models with behavioral data, and extracting time series of latent process followed by HRF convolution.
 2) Generate multi-voxel signals from preprocess fMRI images allowing ROI masking, zooming spatial resolution, improving the quality of signals by several well-established methods (e.g. detrending, high-pass filtering, regressing out confounds).
 3) Train MVPA models by feeding multi-voxel signals as input (X) and latent process signals as ouput (y), or target, employing the repeated cross-validation framework.
-4) Interprete the trained MVPA models to visualize the brain implementation of the target latent process quantified as brain activation pattern attributed  to predict the target signals from the multi-voxel signals.
+4) Interpret the trained MVPA models to visualize the brain implementation of the target latent process quantified as brain activation pattern attributed  to predict the target signals from the multi-voxel signals.

 Othre distinguished features of model-based MVPA are that Model-based MVPA is flexible as it allows various MVPA models plugged in and Model-based MVPA is free of analytic hierarchy (e.g. first-level anal. or second-level anal.).

 The package provides the GLM approach, model-based GLM, as well and it has the same procedure of the prevailing approach.
-The only part shared is *1) Generate latent process signals to provide parametric modulation of the target signals, and `FirstLevelModel <https://nilearn.github.io/modules/generated/nilearn.glm.first_level.FirstLevelModel.html>`_ and `SecondLevelModel <https://nilearn.github.io/modules/generated/nilearn.glm.second_level.SecondLevelModel.html>`.
+The only part shared with MVPA approach is **1) Generate latent process signals** to provide parametric modulation of the target signals.
+The first-level and second-level analysis are done by **NiLearn** modules, `FirstLevelModel <https://nilearn.github.io/modules/generated/nilearn.glm.first_level.FirstLevelModel.html>`_ and `SecondLevelModel <https://nilearn.github.io/modules/generated/nilearn.glm.second_level.SecondLevelModel.html>`_ respectively.
 Please refer to the links.

 **MBfMRI** supports Python 3.6 or above and relies on `NiLearn <https://github.com/nilearn/nilearn>`_, `hBayesDM <https://github.com/CCS-Lab/hBayesDM/tree/develop/Python>`_, `py-glmnet <https://github.com/civisanalytics/python-glmnet>`_, and `tensorflow <https://www.tensorflow.org/api_docs/python/tf/keras?hl=ko>`_(tested on v2.4.0).